STORY ARK

 Invisible Ink is available in ebook or audio book.

-... no adventure is complete without a cat.
+“... no adventure is complete without a cat.

-Even dog people know this to be true.
+Even dog people know this to be true.”

-Leonie Joubert has a pretty gnarly beat.
-She writes about pollution: carbon pollution of the atmosphere that’s driving climate collapse; how highly-processed food-like products pollute the nutritional landscape, leading to the ‘oil spill’ of hunger, obesity, diabetes, heart disease and the so-called ‘lifestyle’ diseases; and plastics pollution in our bodies and the environment.
+She writes about pollution: carbon pollution of the atmosphere that’s driving climate collapse; how highly-processed food-like products pollute our bodies, causing the ‘oil spills’ of hunger, obesity, diabetes, heart disease and the supposedly self-inflicted cancers; and plastics, which are now milling down into such small particles they’re washing up inside our bodies like toxic sludge on a beach.

 Mostly, she’s interested in who profits from being able to pollute, and who pays the price.